lstmemery/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs/student_event_types.rst

 they have already started.
 Clicking **Resume Course** take a learner to the most recent location that they have accessed in the course.

-.. note:: A "start course" link previously existed on the deprecated **Course Info** page.
-If this event is triggered from the deprecated page, the ``event_type`` field is not included.

 **History**: Added August 11 2017.

 **Component**: LMS